indigo-astronomy/indigo/indigo_drivers/ccd_rising/README.md

 ## Supported devices

-RisingCam, EHD and Levenhuk USB 2.0 and USB 3.0 devices supported by vendor SDK
+RisingCam, EHD and Levenhuk USB 2.0 and USB 3.0 devices (cameras, filter wheels and focusers) supported by the vendor SDK

 This driver supports hot-plug (multiple devices).